liaorongfan/DeepPersonality/README.md

 # install required packages and dependencies
 pip install -r requirements.txt
 ```
+## Datasets
+The datasets we used for benchmark are `Chalearn First Impression` and `UDIVA`.

+The former contains  10, 000 video clips that come from 2, 764 YouTube users for apparent personality recognition(impression),
+where each video lasts for about 15 seconds with 30 fps.
+Each video is labelled with the Big-Five personality traits that
+are annotated by human annotators.

+The latter, UDIVA for self-reported personality, is released in 2021 and records 188 dyadic interaction video clips between 147
+voluntary participants, with total 90.5h of recordings.
+Each clip contains two audiovisual files, where each records a
+single participant’s behaviours.
+During the recordings, participants were asked to sit at 90 degrees to the conversational
+partner around a table, and under the dyadic interactions based on five tasks: Talk, ’Animal games’, Lego building,
+“Ghost blitz” card game, and Gaze events.

+To meet various requirements from different models or experiments, we first extract all frames from a video and then extract
+all face images from each full frame, termed as face frames.

+**Please find the process methods in [dataset preparation](datasets/README.md).**
 ## Usage for reproducing reproted experiments
 We employ a build-from-config manner to set up an experiment